It Starts with an Idea…

 The copyright protection process occurs in the following steps:

-- Evaluation and Protection – Once disclosed, the IP Office will evaluate whether use of resources beyond Limited Permitted Use is implied, and therefore whether the copyright is individual IP or university IP.
+Once disclosed, the IP Office will evaluate whether use of resources beyond Limited Permitted Use is implied, and therefore whether the copyright is individual IP or university IP.
 Additionally, the IP Office will determine whether a registered or common law copyright is needed.
 The IP Office will maintain contact with the creator during the process.

-- Research and Disclosure – Research refers to the creative processes involved in a use of NMSU resources beyond Limited Permitted Use.
+Research refers to the creative processes involved in a use of NMSU resources beyond Limited Permitted Use.
 In the event a creator has a realization of exceptional or commercializable material(s) that needs intellectual property protection, they should disclose it to the IP Office, as well as their respective Department Head or Manager.

-- Licensing and Commercialization – After the IP Office has secured a copyright, the IP Office will establish ownership or combined ownership.
+After the IP Office has secured a copyright, the IP Office will establish ownership or combined ownership.
 The copyright may be licensed out.
 If this occurs, the IP Office handles the distribution of earnings.